-At the end of each quarter, a report listing grades for all subjects studied during the quarter is available online (Jesuit's website: www.jesuitnola.org) to the parents or guardians of students.
-Additionally, Progress Reports are available online in the middle of each of the four quarters.
-Interim Progress Reports are also posted for students who are showing deficiencies in particular classes.

-Parents must access these reports by creating an account on Jesuit's website with the login-password information provided to them at the beginning of the school year.
-Parents who misplace or forget their login or password or have difficulty creating an account should briefly describe the problem in an email to: technology@jesuitnola.org.
+At the end of each quarter, a report listing grades for all subjects studied during the quarter is available online (at jesuitnola.org) to the parents or guardians of students.
+Parents must access these quarter grade reports by creating an account on Jesuit's website with the login-password information provided to them at the beginning of the school year.
+When quarter reports are available, notices are emailed to parents who have created an account on the Jesuit website.
+Parents who misplace or forget their login or password or have difficulty creating an account should briefly describe the problem in an email to technology@jesuitnola.org.
 Parents may also call the technology office at (504) 483-3990.